cristianbuse/VBA-FastDictionary/Implementation.md

 498BC4                 ; MOV RAX,R12                      ; Saves R12 value into RAX - seems useless because RAX gets overwritten just below in the second last instruction
 49898C24 00000000      ; MOV QWORD PTR [R12+00000000],RCX ; Saves RCX value at the address pointed by R12
 49899424 08000000      ; MOV QWORD PTR [R12+00000008],RDX ; Saves RDX value at the address pointed by R12 + 0x8
 48BA F0D1254C0E020000  ; MOV RDX,0000020E4C25D1F0         ; Pushes literal value to RDX.
-The values is always the address of the function pointer less 84 bytes i.e. an offset from the MOVQ XMM5,R12  instruction above
+The value matches the value at -8 offset from function pointer
 48B8 8A1800FAFA7F0000  ; MOV RAX,00007FFAFA00188A         ; Pushes literal value to RAX.
-This is jumped to in the next instruction and is the same value for all methods in the class i.e. a wrapper, most likely for errror handling
+This is jumped to in the next instruction and is the same value for all methods in the class i.e. a wrapper
 FFE0                   ; JMP RAX                          ; Jumps to asm pointer by RAX as mentioned above.
-This wrapper will use the address passed in RDX to call the required asm for the methods
+This wrapper will use the address passed in RDX to call the required method
 ; ...

-; Typical assembly for a class Sub ;------------------------------------------------------------------------------- 66490F6EEC             ; MOVQ XMM5,R12
+; Typical assembly for a class Sub with no aruments ;------------------------------------------------------------------------------- 66490F6EEC             ; MOVQ XMM5,R12
 48B8 987307FAFA7F0000  ; MOV RAX,00007FFAFA077398